pinorobotics/jrosmoveit/README.md

-**jrosmoveit** - Java module which allows to interact with MoveIt in ROS.
+**jrosmoveit** - Java module which allows to interact with [MoveIt](https://moveit.ros.org/) in ROS.
+It allows to set target pose for the robot, plan trajectory and execute it.
+With **jrosmoveit** you can interact with [MoveIt](https://moveit.ros.org/) from Java directly and manipulate variety of robotic arms.

 It contains only interfaces and classes which are agnostic to version of ROS.
 Its implementations available separately:

 For ROS2 see [jros2moveit](https://github.com/pinorobotics/jros2moveit)